I'd like to take a wild guess right now and say that you probably stumbled on this page because you have no idea what to do on camera.

 What are your thoughts?
 Please feel free to leave a comment below.

-You might also be interested in visiting this page, where we answer all kinds of other questions you might not have even thought to ask!
+You might also be interested in visiting this page, where we answer other questions and provide some great info including colors to wear and more!